Azure-Samples/azure-cosmos-cassandra-extensions-java-sample-v4/README.md

 ---

 # Using Retry and Load Balancing policies in Azure Cosmos DB Cassandra API (v4 Driver)
 Azure Cosmos DB is a globally distributed multi-model database.
 One of the supported APIs is the Cassandra API.
 This sample illustrates how to handle rate limited requests, also known as [429 errors](https://docs.microsoft.com/rest/api/cosmos-db/http-status-codes-for-cosmosdb) (when consumed throughput exceeds the number of [Request Units](https://docs.microsoft.com/azure/cosmos-db/request-units) provisioned for the service), and use a load balancing policy to specify preferred read or write regions.
 In this code sample, we implement the [Azure Cosmos DB extension for Cassandra API - v4 Java Driver](https://github.com/Azure/azure-cosmos-cassandra-extensions/tree/feature/java-driver-4/improved-concurrency-and-test-coverage).
-The extension JAR is built using [jitpack.io](https://jitpack.io) from the latest stable release branch in github, and is offered as a **public preview**.
+The extension JAR is offered as a **public preview** in with [0.1.0-beta.1 release in maven](https://search.maven.org/artifact/com.azure/azure-cosmos-cassandra-driver-4-extensions/0.1.0-beta.1/jar).

 The retry policy handles errors such as OverLoadedException (which may occur due to rate limiting), and uses an exponential growing back-off scheme for retries.
 The time between retries is increased by a growing back off time (default: 1000 ms) on each retry, unless maxRetryCount is -1, in which case it backs off with a fixed duration.
 It is important to handle rate limiting in Azure Cosmos DB to prevent errors when [provisioned throughput](https://docs.microsoft.com/azure/cosmos-db/how-to-provision-container-throughput) has been exhausted.